The EU Pay Transparency Directive deadline has now passed. Join our webinar with Mercer to uncover what this means for employers.

 • Company size: Larger organizations may have more standardized pay structures, with ratios closer to market averages.

-Individual compa-ratio: a focus on employee-level analysis
+1. Individual compa-ratio: A focus on employee-level analysis

 An individual compa-ratio assesses an employee’s pay compared to their range’s midpoint.
 This analysis highlights pay disparities that may affect retention or satisfaction.
-For example, an individual compa-ratio of 70% signals underpayment and the need for review.

-Group compa-ratio: insights for teams and departments
+1. Group compa-ratio: Insights for teams and departments

-Comparing average compa-ratios across organizations
+1. Comparing average compa-ratios across organizations

 Benchmarking the average compa-ratio against industry standards can inform competitive compensation strategies.
 This process is essential for organizations striving to remain attractive to top talent while maintaining internal equity.